ulises-jeremias/tf2-tools/README.md

-# tf2-tools
+# TensorFlow Tools

 Scripts and utilities for training and testing models, datasets splitting and more!
-All written in tf2
+All written in TensorFlow v2.

 ## Content